This article is generated by AI translation.

 Referencing a non-existent SQL macro will cause an execution error.

-@{md5, expr}: Calculates the MD5 of theexprexpression result and uses the result as a SQL parameter.
+Calculates the MD5 hash of a parameter value and binds the result as a SQL argument.

 - Using Rules